mia-platform/crud-service/README.md

 cp ./default.env ./local.env
 ```

 The `default.env` only lists the necessary environment variables to be added to successfully run the CRUD Service in your local machine.
-A complete list of the environment variables can be found [on the related](envSchema.js#L25) page](envSchema.js#L25).
-Once you have your environment variables file, feel free to update it the way you want.
+A complete list of the environment variables can be found [on the related page](envSchema.js#L25).

+Once you have your _env_ file, you might want to update the `COLLECTION_DEFINITION_FOLDER` and `VIEWS_DEFINITION_FOLDER` environment variables, which represent the folders where the definition of collections and views are found.
+The CRUD Service accepts _absolute paths_ only, so please verify them.
+The default values are folders used in unit tests: if you plan to update the files inside for your needs, it's better to use another folder.

-Then you can run the service:
+When everything is ready, you can run the service:
 ```shell
 nvm use # <-- only if you use nvm npm i